 California Waterfowl’s policy team has successfully advocated for:

-• Adding spring and early fall goose hunting seasons.
+• Adding early and late goose hunting seasons.

 • Raising the white goose bag limit to 20 per day and the dark goose bag limit to 10 per day.